 The City is exposed to various risks of losses related to torts, theft of, damage to, and destruction of assets; business interruption; errors and omissions; automobile liability and accident claim payments for direct Nucl Raiway); medical malpractice, natural disasters; employee health benefit claim payments for direct provider care (collectively referred to herein as estimated claims payable); and injuries to employees (workers' compensation).
 With certain exceptions, it is the policy of the City not to purchase commercial insurance for thereiss of losses to which it is exposed.
-Instead, the City believes it is more economical to image and stake internally and sate and east earded for estimated the rest of uses thereing to a state and the other set of inverses to which it is exposed.
+Instead, the City believes it is more economical to image and stake internally and sate and east eached for estimated the rest of uses through annual appropriations and supplemental appropriations.